quintquant/jarvis/README.md

 ### Example

 The following example illustrates the use of the Octave functions in https://github.com/quintquant/jarvis to analyse data.
 We will use two-dimensional neutron scattering images as an example, but the data could be of any kind, e.g. a time series or a five-dimensional data set (say, temperature and pressure measured at each point in a volume).
+We will start with 5 observations and show that they can be described efficiently by their two coordinates in a two-dimensional space defined by two principal components.

+#### Generation of the simulated observation data

 For this example, the neutron scattering data will be simulated.
 To perform the simulation we will also need the Octave functions in https://github.com/quintquant/magneto.

 Unless otherwise specified, all displayed code is Octave code.
 We will assume that we are issuing commands within an Octave session with both sets of functions available to Octave.

 Let us start by setting the model parameters for the neutron scattering simulations.
 The model is described in detail in